How to Split Time Between Schengen and Non-Schengen Countries

 Can I really spend a full year in Europe without a visa?

-In the broader European region, yes — by combining Schengen time (90 days), UK time (up to 6 months for US/CAN/AUS), and non-Schengen countries like Albania and Georgia (up to 1 year each).
+In the broader European region, yes — by combining Schengen time (90 days), UK time (up to 6 months for US/CA/AU), and non-Schengen countries like Albania and Georgia (up to 1 year each).
 You’ll need to respect each country’s individual limits, but visa-free time adds up fast.

 Does leaving Schengen for a day reset my 90 days?